 I arrive at Buena Vista’s London hotel room as Portuondo and Ochoa are pouring over the booklet of their new release, Lost and Found.
 The tour manager sits legs outstretched on the floor and lets out a horrible cough every few minutes – “he’s not a heavy smoker, just nursing a bad cold”– with his arm around a boxful of albums.

 This is their first release in nearly two decades, and features a selection of live and previously unreleased tracks.
+Ferrer again features as the solitary cover figure.
+Where before he was captured walking (or dancing?) down a Havana backstreet, here he contemplates the empty seats of a vast stadium in what looks like a pre-gig ritual.

 The opening track, Bruca Manigua, is a joyous live performance to a sell-out crowd at Paris’s Zenith arena.
 The crowd whoop and clap, and Ferrer responds to the enthusiasm by drawing out his “si rrrrrrrrrramento” for all its worth.